Niharika-Ravela/Niharika-Ravela/README.md

-## Hi there 👋 Niharika here...
+### Hi there 👋 Niharika here...

-- 🔭 I’m currently working on  - building .
-I have more than 2 years of academic and professional experience in data science and analytics.
+- 🔭 I’m currently working as a Software Engineer with a focus on Python programming, specializing in identifying abnormal transactions in vendor invoices by analyzing historical purchase data.
+I have nearly 3 years of academic and professional experience in data science and analytics.
 With a recent MS Data Science graduate (CGPA 3.83) from University of North Texas.
-I am extremely excited about working on Data Problems.
-When I'm not working or reading, I like to spend my hours painting, crafts, cooking and on data science projects.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to deepen my knowledge and experience in the field and also working on National Research Group's Externship on AI risk evaluation analysis.

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on real time projects that can be a potential solution to our daily problems

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with

 - 💬 Ask me about
   - [ ] Data manipulation & Modeling using Python (OpenCV, Pandas, NumPy, scikit, matplotlib, TensorFlow)